ilpropheta/daje/README.md

 # daje
 I've been completely enraptured by HackerRank and similar websites.

 In this repository I'm collecting common code, particular data structures, interesting algorithms and so on.
 Maybe it can be useful to other programmers.
-It's mostly C++ code but I like solving challenges in other languages as well.
+At the moment it's all C++ code, but I like solving challenges in other languages as well.

 If you feel like connecting with me on HackerRank, here is my profile: https://www.hackerrank.com/ilpropheta